 # Updating from the Control Panel

-When an update is available, users with the permission to update Craft will see a badge in the control panel next to “Utilities” in the main navigation.
-Choose “Utilities”, then “Updates”.
-(You can also get to this view directly from the “Updates” widget that’s installed by default in the control panel dashboard.)
+When an update is available, users with the permission to update Craft will see a badge in the control panel next to Utilities in the main navigation.
+Click Utilities, then Updates.
+(You can also get to this view directly from the Updates widget that’s installed by default in the control panel dashboard.)

 Craft’s changelog (opens new window) will warn you of any critical changes at the top of the release notes.
-While there aren’t usually any warnings, it’s always a good idea to check before updating.
+While there aren’t usually any warnings, it’s always a good idea to check the changelog and any upgrade guides before updating.

 # Updating from the Terminal